eddyystop/feathers-hooks-populate/README.md

 - Supports multiple result items, including paginated `find`.
 - Permissions control what a user may see.
 - Provides performance profile information.
-- Backward compatible with the old Feathersjs `populate` hook.
+- Backward compatible with the old FeathersJS `populate` hook.

 ```javascript
 const schema = {